alexroutledge/realtimeanalytics/README.md

 realtimeanalytics
 =================

 This is a demo of a real time analytics service built using Backbone and Firebase.
+This is intended to work in the following way:

 -4 separate services are created to track user visits, basket activity, wishlist activity and reviews.